-- Pupils will be offered additional SEN support when it is clear that their needs require intervention which is "additional to" or "different from" the well-differentiated curriculum offer for all pupils in the school ie: they have a special educational need as defined by the SEND Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEN will not be placed on the list of pupils being offered additional SEN support (but may be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils on the SEN list will be identified and tracked using the whole-school provision map. - The SENCO will also ensure support / actions possible are addressed where possible through use of the Portsmouth 'Ordinarily Available Provision' Document. - Should additional support funding be required then the process for this will be: initially commence with an 'SEN Support Plan' this will then be reviewed termly with parents/carers in order to ensure their underlying special educational need is being addressed.
+- Pupils will be offered additional SEN support when it is clear that their needs require intervention which is "additional to" or "different from" the well-differentiated curriculum offer for all pupils in the school ie: they have a special educational need as defined by the SEND Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEN will NOT be placed on the list of pupils being offered additional SEN support (but may be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils on the SEN list will be identified and monitored using the whole-school provision map as well as through Pupil Progress meetings - The SENCO will also ensure support / actions possible are addressed where possible through use of the Portsmouth 'Ordinarily Available Provision' Document. - Should additional support funding be required then the process for this will be: initially commence with an 'SEN Support Plan' this will then be reviewed termly with parents/carers in order to ensure their underlying special educational need is being addressed.
 This may particularly be the case where outside agencies have been involved in assessing the pupil or contributing to their provision.
-Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special

-- educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEND Descriptors published as part of the Local Offer. - Where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan. - For those pupils on an SEN Support Plan, pupils will automatically have outcomes to address which will be reviewed termly. - Our approach to IEPs, which we recognise are no longer prescribed in the SEND Code of Practice 2014, if used will be as follows: - ➤ IEP's will only be put in place where an Education Health Care Plan (EHCP) or Statement of Educational Needs is in place.
-They are seen as working documents which can be constantly refined and amended. - Our IEPs will be accessible to all those involved in their implementation pupils should have an understanding and "ownership of the targets". - Our IEPs will be based on informed assessment and will include the input of outside agencies, - Our IEPs have been devised so that they are manageable and easily monitored and therefore will be monitored and evaluated regularly. - Our IEPs will be time-limited and will be reviewed at least termly by class teachers in consultation with the SENCO - Our IEPs will have a maximum of three SMART targets set for and ensure pupil involvement in this process. - Our IEPs will specify how often the target(s) will be covered - Our IEPs will state what the learner is going to learn not what the teacher is going to teach and will be clear about what the pupil should be able to do at the end of the given period. - Targets for an IEP will be arrived at through: - Discussion between teacher and SENCO - Discussion, wherever possible, with parents/carers and pupil - Discussion with other professionals
+Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special an educational needs an application will be made to the Local Authority, with particular regard to the success criteria and SEND Descriptors published as part of the Local Offer. - There will be a banded costing system introduced by the Local Authority in April 2021 and applied to all children who receive Top-Up funding attached to their EHCP (Education and Health Care Plans). - Where a pupil has a significant, severe and sustained need, it may be necessary to enter a multidisciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan - For those pupils on an SEN Support Plans, pupils will automatically have outcomes to address which will be reviewed termly.
+After a minimum of two terms of evidence an application may be required for an EHCP via the Local Authority.
+(This involves a 20wk process from the date the application is received by the Local Authority). - Our approach to IEPs, which we recognise are no longer prescribed in the SEND Code of Practice 2014, if used will be as follows: - ➤ IEP's may only be put in place where an Education Health Care Plan (EHCP) or currently accessing our Nurture Provision.
+They are seen as working documents which can be constantly refined and amended. - Our IEPs will be based on informed assessment, including outside agency input using manageable SMART Targets.
+These will be reviewed termly or earlier if required.
+They will be arrived at through: - Discussion between SENCO, Class Teacher and Nurture Practitioner as required - Discussion, wherever possible, with parents/carers and pupil - Discussion with other professionals as required